not-jan/apex-tux/README.md

   - GIFs?
 - Change the USB crate to something async instead
 - Add documentation on how to add custom providers
-- Switch from GATs to async traits once there here
+- Switch from GATs to async traits once they're here
 - Add support for more notifications
 - Package this up for Debian/Arch/Flatpak etc.